b055/cards/README.md

 # CARDS

-Creates an In-Memory database that forms the versioned backend for a few APIs.
+Creates an in-memory database that forms the versioned backend for a few APIs.
+Because it is in-memory, that means that any data that exists in the database will be discarded once the server is terminated.
+Of course a possible improvement would be to use a more persistent datastore.
+A lightweight one would be *file-based sqlite*.

 Fetch from the repository using
-`go get github.com/b055/cards`
+`git clone git@github.com:b055/cards.git`

 Build using
-`go build`
+`cd cards && go build`

 Run the unit tests from the root directory with